Missouri State University-West Plains

 50+ different areas of study; Average class size: 14; 94% of students receive financial aid; 3 Athletic Teams; 25+ Student Organizations on campus

 Now that you’ve decided you want to become a Grizzly (and we’re sure you have), you can begin the admission process at Missouri State–West Plains!

-As the open admission campus of the Missouri State University System, all you need to do is submit an application for admission and required high school or equivalency exam transcripts (and college transcripts if you’re a transfer student), along with a $15 fee.
-Applications are available from your high school counselor, the Missouri State-West Plains admissions office or online at http://wp.missouristate.edu/admissions.
+As the open admission campus of the Missouri State University System, all you need to do is submit an application for admission and required high school or equivalency exam transcripts (and college transcripts if you’re a transfer student).
+Applications are available online at wp.missouristate.edu/ApplyNow or from the Missouri State-West Plains admissions office.